vincentrozenberg/BP-Avatar-Letter/README.md

-# BP-Avatar-Letter
+# Wordpress Avatar-Letter
 Get an avatar based on the first letter of given name.
 Image files can be named a.png, b.png, c.png etc. and placed in your theme folder.
+Works with Wordpress, Budypress and BBpress.

 # How to use